mhampson31/synalpheus/README.md

 # synalpheus
-A dashboard for Authentik-supported apps
+A dashboard for your Authentik-supported apps

 Synalpheus is a dashboard that integrates with Authentik, automatically displaying the logged-in user's list of applications.
 This is all still very incomplete.